Revenge and The Count of Monte Cristo

 The Count of Monte Cristo likewise places his own schemes on hold when the collateral damage becomes too great.
 He leaves Paris and returns to the Chateau d’If, his former prison that has since been shut down and turned into a tourist attraction.
 While visiting the facility, however, he is reminded of the torment he suffered and rediscovers the will for vengeance.

 By nature of their respective mediums, The Count of Monte Cristo is a finite – albeit sprawling – novel with a limited number of conspirators for Edmond Dantès to evoke vengeance upon.
-With multiple television seasons, Revenge incorporates a larger number of enemies for Emily Thorne to combat, as well as numerous subplots to keep its soap opera elements churning along.
+With multiple television seasons, Revenge incorporates a larger number of enemies for Emily Thorne to combat, as well as numerous subplots to keep its soap opera elements chugging along.

 At the heart of each beats the same classic tale of revenge, however, with the original a literary classic that has withstood the test of time and the latter a worthy twenty-first century adaptation in its own right.